 Add in remaining ingredients to slow cooker.
-Cook on high for 7-8 hours.
+Cook on low for 7-8 hours.
 The meat is done when you can easily pull it apart with a fork.
 Discard bay leave and garlic cloves.
 Shred pork.

 During the pork’s last hour of cooking, make the salsa by combining all of the ingredients in a small bowl.
 Allow the salsa to sit int the fridge for about an hour.
 It will allow the salt to marinate and develop more flavor.